 How did John get started teaching?

-I have shot for a number of years working hard to improve my scores and abilities.
-I never had anybody to turn to for help.
-This process through trial and error can be very frustrating.
-I wanted to help other people become better at archery without going through long trial and error process so I became an instructor.
+John has been shooting for over 30 years working hard to improve his scores and abilities.
+He never had anybody to turn to for help.
+This process through trial and error can be very frustrating he realized.
+Because of this, he wanted to help other people become better at archery without going through long trial and error process.
+That's the reason he became a coach.

 What types of students have you worked with?